ms16183/Blender-Addon-Equalize-Edge/README.md

 # Equalize Edge
 This addon makes the selected edges same length.
 The length criterion is the active edge.

+![](./demo.png)

 ※ use only edge ring selection.

-![](./demo.png)
+Problem
+---
+- Select scale orientation
+- Usable on UV editor